pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

   <img alt="Concave polygon with overflow" loading="lazy" width="211" height="300" src="/stuff/posts/roughjs/r2.jpg">
 </figure>

-In fact the above image is form a bug report in an earlier version of RoughJS.
+In fact the above image is from a bug report in an earlier version of RoughJS.
 Since then I have updated the hachure filling algorithm to an adapted version of [Scanline fill technique](https://en.wikipedia.org/wiki/Flood_fill#Scanline_fill).

 The **Scan-Line Filling Algorithm** can be used to fill any polygon.
 The idea is to scan the polygon using horizontal lines (scanlines).
 The scanlines go from the top of the polygon to the bottom.
 For each scanline, we determine at what points does the scanline intersect with the polygon.
 We arrange these intersecting points from left to right.